 The Baby Watch Early Intervention Program (Baby Watch) solicits ongoing stakeholder discussion and input from various groups on setting of policies, development and tracking of data measures and establishment of their targets, the development and implementation of the State's SSIP, and methods for ensuring family awareness.
-Baby Watch is always looking to facilitate valuable partnerships.
+Furthermore, Baby Watch solicits feedback regarding the value of resources distributed monthly as a method of independent and ongoing professional development.
+Please refer to the Evaluation Plan for more information (https://familyhealth.utah.gov/wp-content/uploads/Office EC/pdf/BabyWatch/UTAH-FFY-2022-EVALUATION-PLAN.pdf)